Dense bidisperse suspensions under non-homogenous shear: Code and data availability

 The code used for the present research is a fully validated software, \textit{CFF-Ball-0x}, publicly available at \url{https://github.com/marco-rosti/CFF-Ball-0x}.
 All the reported results can be reproduced using this code and the information provided in the text.
+All data are available from the authors upon reasonable request.